mrBigJS/d3-simpleCharts/readme.txt

 3. More complex 'Pie' chart: its segments are colored smoothly from 'navy' to 'gold' + more custom titles present.

 == Changelog ==

+= 1.2.1 =
+Version 1.2.1 - Adding chart's brading logo and a flag to add jQuery lib.

 = 1.2.0 =
 Version 1.2.0 - New options to remove chart's buttons to appear.